Credit:

 We set up sections in our backyard to see which is the best robot lawn mower.

-Robot lawn mowers are evaluated over extended periods to account for setup, daily operation, and long-term usability.
-Because these machines interact continuously with outdoor environments, we focus on real-world performance rather than lab-only measurements.
+Robot lawn mowers are evaluated over extended periods to account for seasonality, setup, daily operation, and long-term usability.
+Because these machines interact continuously with outdoor environments, we focus on real-world performance.

 During testing, we evaluate:

-- Setup and installation: We assess how long setup takes, how intuitive the process is, and whether instructions are clear.
+- Setup and installation: How long does setup take, how intuitive is the process, and are instructions clear.
 For boundary-wire models, this includes wire placement, calibration, and adjustments.
 For wire-free models, we evaluate app-based mapping and reliability during initial configuration.

 - Mowing performance: We look at cutting consistency, edge handling, and how evenly the mower covers the lawn over multiple cycles.
 Special attention is paid to slopes, transitions, and uneven terrain.